dhojayev/traderepublic-portfolio-downloader/README.md

 A few requirements and limitations were set intially when planning this project which we strictly follow:

-* It should be written in go and compiled as a binary for all major platforms and architectures
+* It should be written in go and compiled as a binary for all major platforms and architectures;
-* Making it opensource to allow others to contribute and audit
+* Making it opensource to allow others to contribute and audit;
-* No configuration file requirements (all input requested in console)
+* No configuration file requirements (all input requested in console);
-* No dependencies (such as SQL databases, etc) to enable non-techs using the app "AS IS"
+* No dependencies (such as SQL databases, etc) to enable non-techs using the app "AS IS";
-* Writing results into a CSV file to be able to build formulas, filter the data, etc.
+* Writing results into a CSV file to be able to build formulas, filter the data, etc.;
-* No security information storage (except for session and refresh tokens) on host machine
+* No security information storage (except for session and refresh tokens) on host machine;
-* **No data should leave the host machine**
+* **No data should leave the host machine;**

 It is important to understand that this application does nothing more than Trade Republic's official frontend application would do:

-* Authenticates using the same API endpoints
+* Authenticates using the same API endpoints;
-* Retrieves the data using the same websocket address
+* Retrieves the data using the same websocket address;

 ### Currently supported functionality

 * Creating CSV file with all transaction (except for "interest received" transaction for now).
 This includes:
   * purchase and sale of ETFs, stocks, cryptocurrency;
+  * limited support of purchase of derivatives;
   * dividends received from ETFs and stocks;
   * benefits received suchs as round up and save-back;
 * Inserting new data into the CSV file